chapkovski/custom-waiting-page-for-mturk/README.rst

 How to use it:
 ***************
 The CustomMturkWaitPage is an extension of a standard oTree WaitPage with the setting ``group_by_arrival_time = True``.
-Consequently, it must necessarily be the first page of an app.
+Consequently, it must necessarily be the first page of the page_sequence.
 If you want to include a consent form before, you should put it in a first, separate app.

 To include a CustomMturkWaitPage, just inherit your wait pages from CustomMturkWaitPage instead of the 'standard' oTree WaitPage::